solarsnake/coveralls-demo-ruby/README.md

 You haven't so let's go do that now.

-Just leave that window alone.
-We'll come back to it.
+Just leave that window alone.<sup>*</sup> We'll come back to it.

 <details>
-  <summary>Oops, what if I clicked __Start Build__?</summary>
+  <summary>* <em>Oops, what if I clicked __Start Build__?</em></summary>

 ---

-No worries, all that happened was that CircleCI tried to run your first build...
+No worries, CircleCI will just try to run your first build...

 [CIRCLECI - SET UP PROJECT COVERALLS-DEMO-RUBY - FIRST BUILD BROKEN]

-... and couldn't, because it couldn't find a `./circle/config.yml` file in your repo.
+... and fail, because it couldn't find a `./circle/config.yml` file in your repo.

-We'll add that next, so the problem is soon to be rectified.
+We'll add that file next, so that problem will soon be rectified.

 ---